sophie-nlp/starter-hugo-academic/content/en/authors/admin/_index.md

 I am an Associate Professor in National Laboratory of Pattern Recognition (NLPR), Institute of Automation, Chinese Academy of Sciences.
 I obtained my Ph.D. in from NLPR in 2019.
 My advisor is Prof. Chengqing Zong.
 Prior to that, I got my Bachelor and Master degree in Beijing Jiaotong University.

-My research interests include natural language processing, machine translation and knowledge graph.
-I have published more than 30 papers at top-tier conferences and journals including TASLP, ACL, IJCAI, EMNLP, COLING etc. I also have served as publication co-chairs for COLING-2020 and PC Members for many AI conferences.
-We win the Best paper ward for CCMT 2023.
+My research interests include natural language processing, machine translation and large langguage models.
+I have published more than 50 papers at top-tier conferences and journals including IEEE TPAMI, TASLP, ACL, IJCAI, EMNLP, COLING etc. I also have served as publication co-chairs for COLING-2020 and PC Members for many AI conferences.
+We win the best paper ward for CCMT 2023.